storacha-network/ucanto-compat/README.md

 Note: `out` is the result of the invocation, encoded as dag-json.

 ### Server implementation

+The server MUST operate a Ucanto service at `/` and MUST shut itself down shirtly after receiving a request to `POST /shutdown` (and respond with a `202 Accepted` status).

 The server should accept and execute invocation provided the delegation chain is valid. i.e. the issuer does not need explicit delegation from the server to invoke - invocation are acceptable provided the issuer _is_ the resource (self signed) or the issuer is provably delegated to by a self signed delegation.